-vSAN is a new storage solution from VMware that is fully integrated with vSphere.
+The VMware vSAN storage solution is fully integrated with vSphere.
 It automatically aggregates server disks in a cluster to create shared storage that can be rapidly provisioned from VMware vCenter during VM creation.
 It is an object-based storage system and a platform for VM Storage Policies designed to simplify virtual machine storage placement decisions for vSphere administrators.
 It is fully integrated with core vSphere features such as VMware vSphere High Availability (vSphere HA), VMware vSphere Distributed Resource SchedulerTM (vSphere DRS) and VMware vSphere vMotion®.

 Its goal is to provide both high availability and scale-out storage functionality.
 It can also be considered in the context of quality of service (QoS) because VM Storage Policies can be created that define the level of performance and availability required on a per-virtual machine basis.
+See "VMware vSphere storage setup guidelines for Mitel virtual appliances" on page 119.